ssfsx17/sky-islands/readable.md

   - **Moon Night-Eye** - Your Physical Accuracy, Magical Accuracy and Magical Evasion are increased by an amount equal to half of your Power Level.
-      - Water: You gain the Water Flow Returning Force status condition.
   - **Overheat** - You take an amount of damage equal to 10% of your Maximum Health for each Action Point you use.
 When you do a Charge action, you furthermore take damage equal to double the amount of